DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Related Work

 \subsection{Multimodal Mixture-of-Experts}

+Multimodal Mixture-of-Experts refers to using a MoE model to learn multimodal knowledge.
 BEiT-3~\cite{wang2023image}, VLMo~\cite{bao2022vlmo}, and Uni-MoE~\cite{li2025uni} employ specific modality expert groups to capture modality-specific information.
 MoExtend~\cite{zhong2024moextend} further expands modality experts horizontally on top of existing LLMs to capture additional modality information.
 CuMo~\cite{li2024cumo} extends dense models into multimodal LLMs by co-upcycling the MLP, while MoME~\cite{shen2024mome} uses multiple feature encoders as modality expert groups to encode multi-dimensional features.
 VL-MoE~\cite{shen2023scaling} and MoE-LLaVa~\cite{lin2024moe} introduce mixture-of-experts (MoE) to improve training and deployment.
 MoMa~\cite{lin2024moma} pretrains MLLMs with multimodal mixture-of-experts and collaborates with sparse components to enhance the efficiency of training from scratch with trillions of mixed-modality tokens.
 Inspired by these works, we introduce multimodal mixture-of-experts (speech experts and text experts) into end-to-end large speech interaction models for native MLLM pretraining.
 At the same time, we use the modality load of each expert to adaptively select modality experts, a method called Adaptive Modality-Specific MoE, to address the catastrophic forgetting problem aforementioned.